 In answering the distant starlight question, first point out that big bangers have their own problem with light travel time; second, point to relativistic time dilation, as first proposed by Dr Russell Humphreys, and extended by Dr John Hartnett with Carmelian Cosmological Relativity.
 See the Creation Answers Book, Chapter 5: How can we see stars in a young universe?, as well as Dr Hartnett’s new book Starlight, Time and the New Physics.

 - “The phrase ‘science falsely so called’ in 1 Timothy 6:20 (KJV) refers to evolution.”
-To develop a Scriptural model properly, we must understand what the author intended to communicate to his intended audience, which in turn is determined by the grammar and historical context.
-We must not try to read into Scripture that which appears to support a particular viewpoint.
-The original Greek word translated ‘science’ is gnosis, and in this context refers to the élite esoteric ‘knowledge’ that was the key to the mystery religions, which later developed into the heresy of Gnosticism.
+The important thing here is the meaning of original Greek word translated ‘science’, which is gnosis, and in this context refers to the élite esoteric ‘knowledge’ that was the key to the mystery religions, which later developed into the heresy of Gnosticism.
 This was not an error by the KJV translators, but an illustration of how many words have changed their meanings over time.
 The word ‘science’ originally meant ‘knowledge’, from the Latin scientia, from scio meaning ‘know’.
 This original meaning is just not the way it is used today, so modern translations correctly render the word as ‘knowledge’ in this passage.

 Of course we believe that evolution is anti-knowledge because it clouds the minds of many to the abundant evidence of God’s action in Creation and the true knowledge available in His Word, the Bible.
 But as this page points out, it is wrong to use fallacious arguments to support a true viewpoint.
 On a related matter, it is linguistically fallacious to claim that even now, ‘science really means knowledge’, because meaning is determined by usage, not derivation (etymology).